niuus/Snes9xRX/README.md

 SNES9X .CHT file format.
 They also must be named the same name as the game you're playing with the .cht extension.
 An example would be if you have a ROM called "Super Mario World.smc" you would need to name your .cht file to "Super Mario World.cht".
-You can find a link to a massive collection of Super NES cheat codes in the Links section below.
+You can find a link to a massive collection of Super Nintendo cheat codes in the Links section below.

+## MSU-1 CO-PROCESSOR

+The MSU-1 is a custom coprocessor that sits inside the game cartridge, not entirely unlike the Super FX, SDD-1, CX4, SA-1 or the DSP series, used in games such as Doom, Star Ocean, Mega Man X2, Kirby's Dream Land 3, or Top Gear 3000, respectively.
+This expansion chip was designed by byuu (later known as Near), the author of bsnes and higan, the most accurate to hardware, Super Nintendo / Super Famicom emulators ever made.

+The enhancement chip enables playback of CD-quality audio (uncompressed 16-bit PCM at 44,100 kHz), along with full-motion video, and even the streaming of new graphic frames into games.
+Another neat trick is to store program data on it, copy this data into the SNES main RAM and execute it from there.
+All of this is possible as the MSU-1 addresses up to 4GB of data, far more than a typical SNES cartridge could ever hold.

 ## USB CONTROLLERS

-To enable the Xbox 360 (wired) controller, there are two ways available:
+To enable the Speedlink Hornet Gamepad or the Xbox 360 (wired) controller, there are two ways available:

 Before loading Snes9x RX, connect your Xbox 360 wired controller.
 If the other USB port is populated (example: USB HDD, flash drive, DualShock 3) it should work the moment you start a game.
-For manual detection, when you're at the main screen (Choose a game), click on the emulator logo at the corner and read the status info at the bottom, to confirm detection.
+For manual detection, when you're at the main screen (Choose a game), click on the emulator logo at the corner and check the status info at the bottom, to confirm detection.
 Remember, the controller only works when in-game.
 You can swap your player/port number by simply pressing on the Xbox Guide button.